-Welcome – this is my first year as Head of Forbes College and I am so excited to meet all of you!
-I mean that quite literally, and while approaching me might sound intimidating to some of you, please do not hesitate – it would bring me so much joy to converse with each and every one of you.
+Welcome – this is my fifth year as Head of Forbes College and I am so excited to meet all of you!
+I mean that quite literally, and while approaching me (in person or virtually) might sound intimidating to some of you, please do not hesitate – it would bring me so much joy to converse with each and every one of you.
 In fact, if you approached me you would help me do my job.
 And what is my job as Head?
 Good question!
-I am here to oversee that all of you feel welcome and part of a family or community.
+I am here to oversee that all of you feel welcome and part of a close community.

 I am not going to rewrite my CV here, so let me summarize by saying that I have been at Princeton since 2002 as a faculty member in Civil and Environmental Engineering.
 My largest course CEE262 (nicknamed “Bridges” by the students) is where I pour my enthusiasm for structural engineering to students of all majors – consider checking it out!
-My research is about how to design these structures to withstand extreme loads such as earthquakes and fires.
+My research is about how to design these structures to withstand extreme loads such as earthquakes, fires, and storm surges.

 Studying awesome structures is only one of my interests.
 For example, while I am not a chef, I enjoy eating all kinds of foods and cooking.
 And while I am not an athlete, I enjoy short jogs, brisk walks, and friendly backyard soccer games.
 Recently, I’ve also taken an interest in gardening in the wonderful student run garden next to Forbes.